 Join Dept no, E no

 We use Hash, As key column > 1

-We cant use SAME, here, as join has 2 key column values D no, loc, if we use SAME, We don’t Know that what data is getting from join to Aggregator.
+We cant use SAME, here, as join has 2 key column values D no, loc, if we use SAME, We don’t Know that what data is getting from joining to Aggregator.

-Modulus à because only 1 key column (D NO) and Integer.
+Modulus à because of only 1 key column (D NO) and Integer.